sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 ---
-title: Automating the ViM workplace
+title: Automating the Vim workplace
 tags: [vim]
 desc: >
-    Learn to identify actions in your ViM workflow and automate them, and improve your productivity!
+    Learn to identify actions in your Vim workflow and automate them, and improve your productivity!
 ---

 I majorly use two tools for my coding workflow and one of them is GViM (on Windows).
 It's my primary